Swiss Re upbeat on profits after taking floods hit

 “We do not see in today’s figure any threat (to the plan) for an ordinary dividend, expected to be 3.8 Swiss francs, integrated with a nice special dividend on top, although it is too early in the year however to determine the size of it,” analyst Fabrizio Croce said.

-In June, Swiss Re said it would focus on raising its dividend. <ID:L5N0F0069>
+In June, Swiss Re said it would focus on hiking its dividend. <ID:L5N0F0069>

-After falling 1 percent in morning trading, Swiss Re shares recovered to trade just down at 72.40 Swiss francs by 0400 ET.
+After falling one percent in morning trade, Swiss Re shares recovered to trade just down at 72.40 Swiss francs by 0400 ET.

 The Swiss reinsurer expects to beat its full-year combined ratio target of 92 percent so long as claims levels remain steady in the second half of the year.

-Good July policy renewals in the Americas, Australia and New Zealand and higher premium volumes, as well as a one-time tax credit helped cushion the hit from the natural catastrophes, the company said.
+Good July policy renewals in the Americas, Australia and New Zealand and higher premium volumes, as well as a one-off tax credit helped cushion the hit from the natural catastrophes, the firm said.

 Flooding in central Europe as well as Canada hit the results to the tune of $477 million and there were also costs of $64 million related to last year’s sinking of the Costa Concordia cruise liner.